kubernetes-sigs/cluster-api/docs/proposals/improve-status-in-CAPI-resources.md

 When the v1beta2 API will be released (tentative Q1 2025), also the Cluster API contract will be bumped to v1beta2.

-As defined at the beginning of this document, this proposal is not going to change how the Cluster API contract with infrastructure, bootstrap and control providers currently works (by using status fields).
+As written at the beginning of this document, this proposal is not going to change how the Cluster API contract with infrastructure, bootstrap and control providers currently works (by using status fields).

-Similarly, this proposal is not going to change the fact that the Cluster API contract do not require providers to implement conditions, even if this is recommended because conditions greatly improve user's experience.
+Similarly, this proposal is not going to change the fact that the Cluster API contract does not require providers to implement conditions, even if this is recommended because conditions greatly improve user's experience.

 However, this proposal is introducing a few changes into the v1beta2 version of the Cluster API contract in order to: